StackVista/stackstate-docs/setup/agent/docker.md

 ### Support knowledge base

-Troubleshooting steps for any known issues can be found in the [StackState support knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=agent).
+Troubleshooting steps for any known issues can be found in the [Rancher Observability support knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=agent).

 ## Uninstall

-To uninstall StackState Agent V2, stop the Docker container it's running in and remove it.
+To uninstall Rancher Observability Agent V2, stop the Docker container it's running in and remove it.

 ```text
 docker stop stackstate-agent